Doolittle’s 22 points carry Oklahoma over Texas 72-62

 Oklahoma: The Sooners survived an off night from the free throw line.
 Oklahoma is the Big 12’s best free throw-shooting team at 79% but were just 10 of 18 (55.6%) from the foul line.
 That opened the door for a potential late Texas rally but the Longhorns kept misfiring on 3-pointers.

-Texas: The Longhorns had a physical mismatch in the middle with the long and athletic Sims but couldn’t get him the ball for long stretches.
-After winning last season’s National Invitation Tournament, Texas is already facing a steep, uphill climb in the Big 12 after dropping an early home loss.
+Texas: Texas was undefeated on its home court until Wednesday.
+After winning last season’s National Invitation Tournament, Texas is already facing a steep, uphill climb in the Big 12 after dropping a critical early home loss.

+”It’s tough losing at home.
+It doesn’t sit right with me,” Coleman said.

 UP NEXT